Nikon F

 The first 35mm SLR in regular production was the Kine Exacta of 1936 from Ihagee of Dresden, which ended up in East Germany after the war.
 35mm SLRs were developed in the post-war era in several countries, but none caught on (Matanle, 1996).
 Compared to rangefinder cameras, they were clunky and slow-acting.

-Nikon F Photomic.
-Made in 1963.
-With a late version of the non-through-the-lens Photomic meter.
+Nikon F. This one was made in 1963 and a late version of the non-through-the-lens Photomic metering prism is fitted.

 1959: Nikon F eclipses Leica M3